myneighborh/ml-specialization-notes/README.md

 # Machine Learning Specialization

-This repository contains implementations of the *Machine Learning Specialization* by DeepLearning.AI on Coursera.
+This repository contains implementations of the *Machine Learning Specialization* by Stanford Online on Coursera.
 The original courses use TensorFlow, but all deep learning models have been re-implemented in this repository using PyTorch.

 ## Courses Followed